git-lfs/git-lfs/CONTRIBUTING.md

     $ cd ~/path/to/your/projects
     $ ln -s $GOPATH/src/github.com/git-lfs/git-lfs

-From here, run `script/bootstrap` to build Git LFS in the `./bin` directory.
+From here, run `make` to build Git LFS in the `./bin` directory.
 Before submitting changes, be sure to run the Go tests and the shell integration
 tests:

     $ make test          # runs just the Go tests